mrcook/chuckie-egg-disassembly/README.md

 ## The Game

-Chuckie Egg is an addictive platformer in which you have to navigate your hero, Hen-House Harry, around each level collecting all 12 eggs, and as much corn as you can, all while avoiding the nasty hens and crazy duck.
+Chuckie Egg is an addictive platformer in which you have to navigate your hero, Hen-House Harry, around each level collecting all 12 eggs, and as much corn as you can, all while avoiding the nasty ostriches and crazy duck.

     Who'd  have  thought  a  country  farmyard
     could be so stressful?
 You must collect the